 Book Tickets Online

-The upper 19th century gardens and the 17th century terraces have recently been restored by Lisburn City Council, with grant aid from the Heritage Lottery Fund in June 2008.
+The upper 19th century gardens and the 17th century terraces were restored by Lisburn City Council, with grant aid from the Heritage Lottery Fund in June 2008.
 The World War II Air Raid shelter was also converted into an education centre, for school and community use as part of this restoration project.

 - Guided Tours Available